The TOC Interview

 - The nature of professional accountability and ethics in the UK context and the duty to protect and promote the interests of patients, including professional boundaries, raising concerns about others and the various GCC requirements (e.g. the Professional Indemnity Insurance Rules)

 - UK legislation including: the Equality Act 2010, the Data Protection Act 1998, the Children Act 2004, Mental Capacity Act, Health and Safety at Work Act 1974, Ionising Radiation (Medical Exposure) Regulations 2018 (IR(ME)R18) and Ionising Radiation Regulations 2017 (IRR17), Safeguarding regulations.

 - The use of wellness care and how this relates to the need to evaluate and review plans of care.

 At the Interview

-Your interview will take place in London.
-The venues that we use for interviews can sometimes have lengthy queues at reception, so ensure that you arrive in plenty of time since if you are late you will not be able to sit the interview and will forfeit the fee.
+Your interview will take place at the GCC office in London, ensure that you arrive in plenty of time since if you are late you will not be able to sit the interview and will forfeit the fee.
 We ask that you arrive 15 minutes prior to the start of your interview.

-We do not allow friends or family to wait for you at the venue.
+We do not allow friends or family to wait for you at our reception.

 When you arrive, you will be greeted by a GCC staff member, who will check the documents you have been asked to bring and explain what will happen during the Test.

 Next you will be interviewed - for around 90 minutes - by a panel of three TOC assessors.

 We are not able to give you a result on the day as the assessment panel only agrees a recommendation to be made to the Registrar.
 It may take up to 10 working days for the Registrar's decision.

 You should expect to be with us for no longer than three hours.